luiz-matias/my-cupid-backend/README.md

 ### Login

-As a user, I want to be able to log in into the application, so I can access my account with safety.
+As a user, I want to be able to log in to the application to access my account safely.

 ### Registration

-As a user, I want to register my account into the application, so I can have access to the platform.
+As a user, I want to register my account into the application so that I can have access to the platform.

 ### Password Recovery